nodejs/node-addon-api/doc/threadsafe.md

 The removal of the dynamic call functionality has the additional side effects:
 - The API does _not_ act as a "middle-man" compared to the non-`Ex`.
-Once Node finalizes the threadsafe function, the `CallJs` callback will execute with an empty `Napi::Env` for any remaining items on the queue.
+Once Node finalizes the thread-safe function, the `CallJs` callback will execute with an empty `Napi::Env` for any remaining items on the queue.
 This provides the the ability to handle any necessary clean up of the item's data.
 - The callback _does_ receive the context as a parameter, so a call to